Locations API Overview

 • When you send a SearchTeamMembers request, you can optionally specify a location ID to retrieve a list of team members at a specific location.

-1. Sign in to the Developer Dashboard.
+1. Sign in to the Developer Console.

 2. Choose an application from the My Applications section.